kyledrake/sammy_davis_jr/README.markdown

 Highlights
 ----------

-* Configuration is handled by environment.rb, which is only 33 lines of code!
+* Configuration is handled by environment.rb, which is under 40 lines of code!
 Getting a console is actually this simple: bundle exec irb -r environment.rb
 * Uses Gemfile to manage dependencies with Bundler.
 Provides some defaults I prefer (such as DataMapper for models), but you can quickly change this if you'd like (that's the beauty of it!).
 * Integrated, ultra-simple testing boilerplate based on Test/Unit, Rack::Test and Contest.
 RSpec is too much!
 You shouldn't have to worry about your test framework.
 Running tests is straightforward: bundle exec ruby tests/controller\_tests.rb
 * One file for routes, controller.rb.
 I subscribe to Fat Models.
 For small to medium sized sites, you won't need to abstract routes into multiple files (but you can extend it to do this __very easily__ if you need to).